cle-b/httpdbg-docs/docs/pyhttpdbg.md

 (venv) ~/$ pyhttpdbg --script examples/myscript.py
 ```

-The initiator is a call to a httpx method
+The initiator is a call to a httpx method.

 ![httpdbg web interface](img/initiator-1.png)